Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Step 4: Set monitoring frequency.
 For items that restock unpredictably, check every 1-2 hours.
 For items with longer restock cycles (seasonal goods, large-format items), every 4-6 hours provides adequate coverage without excessive resource use.

 Step 5: Configure notifications.
-Choose a channel that delivers alerts immediately.
-Email works if you check frequently, but Slack or mobile push notifications are better for time-sensitive restocks.
-PageCrawl's templates let you save a monitoring configuration and apply it to new monitors with one click.
-Set up your preferred tracking mode, check frequency, and notification channels once, then reuse the template for every new Costco product you want to track.
-This is especially helpful during seasonal shopping when you are adding many items at once.
+Choose a channel you actually see quickly.
+Email works if you check it often, but Slack or mobile push notifications are better for time-sensitive restocks.
+PageCrawl's templates let you save your tracking mode, check frequency, and notification channels once, then apply that configuration to every new Costco product with one click.

 Monitoring Category Pages for New Items